Mizgin Irgat: Political career

 She was the Democratic Society Party (DTP) candidate for the mayorship of Konak in Izmir in 2009 but was not elected.
 In the General Elections of June 2015, Irgat was elected to the Grand National Assembly of Turkey representing the HDP for Bitlis.
 In the snap elections of November 2015, she was re-elected.
-As an MP she was taken up the defense of the rights of the deceased, condemning the destruction of graveyards by Turkish authorities.
+As an MP she has taken up the defense of the rights of the deceased, condemning the destruction of graveyards by Turkish authorities.

 Legal prosecution

 While acting as an MP, she was detained and prosecuted.
 She has taken part in a meeting of HDP MPs in Izmir during which on actions of the PKK were referred to as peoples' struggle, which was enough evidence for a prosecution for terror related charges of several MPs.
 Irgat also shall have referred to Öcalan as a captive and a political entity.
 On the 17 March 2021, the state prosecutor Bekir Şahin demanded for her and 686 other HDP politicians a five-year ban to engage in politics together with a closure of the HDP due to alleged organizational cooperation with the PKK.